DevRico003/youtube_summarizer/README.md

   - Google Gemini 2.0 Flash (Fast and efficient)
   - Groq with Llama 70B (High accuracy)
   - GPT-4o-mini (Balanced performance)
+- **Flexible API Key Requirements**:
+  - Only one API key is required to start using the application
+  - Models become available based on the API keys you provide
+  - Mix and match different models as needed
 - **Multilingual Support**:
   - Generate summaries in English and German
   - Clean formatting in both languages